delba/Permission/README.md

   <a href="https://github.com/Carthage/Carthage"><img alt="Carthage compatible" src="https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat"/></a>
 </p>

-**Sorry** provides a unified API to request permissions on iOS and highly customizable UI elements.
+**Sorry** exposes a unified API to request permissions on iOS.
+The library has been designed to be UI agnostic: while providing highly customizable UI elements, it does not constraint you to adopt a certain kind of interface.

 > See [`PermissionScope`](https://github.com/nickoneill/PermissionScope) for a different approach.